Firere/motion/docs/blog/2024-09-01-migration-v2.md

 The `useAnimation` hook has been renamed to `useTween` in the effort of more clearly defining Motion's concepts, both in the docs and in the code. `useAnimation` is still exported, but marked as deprecated and as such will be ~~struck-through~~.
 All you need to do to migrate this is to switch out `useAnimation` with `useTween`.

+## `CastsToTarget` and `CastsToTargets` Types

+`CastsToTarget` has been renamed to `CastsToTargets` to reflect that it can be an array of targets.
+Code previously using `CastsToTarget` will not work.

+`CastsToTarget` has been redefined to be either a `Target` or a `Variant`, but not an array of either.

 ## `Target` and `TargetAndTransition` Types

 `TargetAndTransition` has been renamed to `Target`, and has no additional changes.
 Any code currently importing and using `TargetAndTransition` still works, though it's marked as deprecated.

 The type which was previously named and exported as `Target` has been removed, making this a slightly breaking change.
 The conversion here is really simple: `Target<T>` becomes `Partial<ExtractMembers<T, Tweenable>>`.

-This change has likewise been done to refine and make clearer the concepts underneath Motion for these new docs.
+This change has likewise been done to refine and make clearer the concepts underneath Motion for these new docs, even if it deviates from Framer Motion.

 ## `VariantLabel` -> `Variant`